oviera5/FSND_P1/README.md

 An HTML file, fresh_tomatoes.html, will be created and will load to your default browser.
-Once the web page is loaded, you will be able to click links to view trailer of the posted movies.
+Once the web page is loaded, you will be able to click links to view trailers of the posted movies.